ayushsundar/bet-on-chess/README.md

 - Handle low-frequency moves more gracefully (maybe reweight or oversample)
 - Possibly train separate models per cluster
 - Visualize predictions on live boards
-- Keep tuning and testing — just curious how good this can get
+- Keep tuning and testing.
+I'm just curious how good this can get

 ---